 Product manager at Cloudera, the standard for Hadoop, for HDFS, HBase, and part of Hive.
 Previously lead development of the new high availability and disaster recovery solution for Microsoft SQL Server 2012 and a Stanford University graduate.

-Robert Faludi is the Collaborative Strategy Leader in R&D for Digi International, with a mandate to forge stronger connections with the community of innovators, discover outstanding new work, contribute to outside projects, and support the people making that work.
-Faludi is also a professor in the MFA program at the School of Visual Arts in Manhattan and in the Interactive Telecommunications program at NYU.
+Robert Faludi is the Chief Innovator at Digi International.
+His job is forging strong connections with the maker community, uncovering new innovation methodologies, supporting outstanding new work, and creating prototypes to spur new product development.
+Faludi also works as a professor in the MFA program at the School of Visual Arts in Manhattan and in the Interactive Telecommunications graduate program at NYU.
 He specializes in behavioral interactions through physical computing and networked objects.
 Rob is the author of Building Wireless Sensor Networks, with ZigBee, XBee, Arduino and Processing published by O’Reilly Media, 2011.
-His work has appeared in The New York Times, Wired Magazine, Good Morning America, BBC World, the Chicago Museum of Science & Industry and MoMA...
+His work has appeared in The New York Times, Wired Magazine, Good Morning America, BBC World, the Chicago Museum of Science & Industry and MoMA among others....
 Read More.

 Lee Feinberg is the founder of DecisionViz, a company designed to helped organizations escape the legacy of reporting data by transforming complex data into simple pictures for making decisions.
 Industry leaders frequently ask Lee to address domestic and international audiences, most recently including O’Reilly Media Strata, Tableau Software European and North American Customer Conferences, CBS Interactive, and WARC.
 Lee is also the author of the BeyeNETWORK expert channel, HD Visualizations, Driving BI and Analytics.
 Lee most recently worked at Nokia where he introduced Tableau Software into the company and led the effort to launch Tableau across the enterprise.
 He served on Tableau’s customer advisory board and is now a Tableau Partner, as well as the founder of the NJ and NY Tableau User...
 Read More.